LeonSKennedy/fruit_piano/README.md

 # Fruit Piano

-Simple Fruit Piano for Raspberry Pi and Adafruit Capacitive Touch Hat.
+Simple Fruit Piano for Raspberry Pi and Bare Conductive Pi Cap.
 Powered by Python and Pygame.
-Largely based on the example code for the Adafruit Capacitive Touch Hat.
+Largely based on the example code for the Bare Conductive Pi Cap.

 Includes a selection of fun sound effects.
-Each set has 11 samples, the 12 button changes between sets
+Each set has 11 samples, the 11 pad changes between sets